 We know, kochia sucks!

 It’s easily becoming one of the most troublesome weeds in Western Canada.
-And, the available herbicide options to control it is decreasing.
+And, the available herbicide options to control it are decreasing.
 Kochia populations are becoming resistant to multiple herbicide groups (including Group 2-, 4-, and 9-).
-What’s even scarier is that about 10 percent of the population has stacked resistance to all three herbicide groups.
+What’s even scarier is that about 45 percent of the population has stacked resistance to all three herbicide groups.

 In the words of Graham Collier, Portfolio Manager at Nufarm Canada, “Kochia is one heck of a weed.”
 There are a number of characteristics that make kochia quick to adapt and tough to manage for farmers.